Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 There are a few significant changes:
 1. We are using a pure generational copying collector for nursery and teen arenas.
 This means that we need forwarding pointers during collection.
 We encode this with a special value for the `length` field of the header word.
-2. `become:` will be implemented with similar forwarding flagging. `become:` will replace both objects headers with forwarding pointer to an object that just contains the original object references and revised header words.
+2. `become:` will be implemented with similar forwarding....
 When the objects are collected, the references will be updated.
 3. References from old-generation to new generation will use forwarding as well (the new object will be copied to the older space, and leave a forwarding pointer behind - note if there is no space for this copy, this could force a collection on an older generation without collecting newer generations)

 #### Length
 The length field encodes the number of instance variables (or the number of indexable values if there are no instance variables).
 If there are both instance variables and indexable values, the index variables are followed by a size field, that says the number of indexable values that follow.
 If there is a size field, the following interpretations apply to it

 There are a number of special length values:
-- 4095 - this isn't a header, it's an immediate value.
-This only occurs in a header position for object locations within an Array-of-Structs object.
+- 4095 - this isn't a header, it would an object (see [[Mapping#Object encoding]], so it is never used, just reserved.
 - 4094 - this is a forwarding pointer, the low 48 bits are the address.
 - 4093 - this is a remote array object, instead of the array contents will be the size and the address of a, possibly very large, page aligned indexable array, as well as a treap structure to find this object from a memory address.
-- 0-2047 - normal object
+- 0-4092 - normal object
 Note that the total heap space for an object can't exceed 4093 words.
 Anything larger will be allocated as a remote object.

 #### Format